mambucodev/my-website/content/socials/index.md

 +++
 title = "Socials"
-description = "Find me on social media or other platforms online."
+description = "Take a look!
+Here's all my social media profiles, and some other platforms where you can directly text me."
 [extra]
 styles = ["socials/style.css"]
 scripts = ["socials/status.js", "socials/clock.js"]